-The Senior Scholar Program gives seniors the opportunity to fully devote their time and effort to a single project to culminate their college experience.
+The Senior Scholar Program gives seniors at Rochester the opportunity to devote their time and effort to a single project to culminate their college experience.
 If you qualify, you could spend your entire senior year working on a project that will draw on your college experience, University research, and your own interests.
 This project could be a scientific investigation, a research endeavor, or a work of art.

 Lessons at Eastman School of Music

 The University of Rochester’s famous Eastman School of Music is not just for music majors.
 Any Rochester student can take private instrumental or vocal lessons at Eastman for academic credit (a basic audition to determine placement is required after you enroll).

 There may be no better way to get a valuable, global learning experience while having fun than to study abroad.
 Rochester has many sister cities located around the world, and each year hundreds of students travel overseas to live and study in a new culture.
 Earn credits toward your degree, participate in an internship, and maybe even learn a foreign language in your choice of more than 70 countries.
 The University also offers programs in 18 different languages from around the world.
 Juniors and seniors are eligible to study abroad at universities around the world.
 Choose the program that best suits your interests and course of study.